Chen-Jiang042/DECO3500-Project-Pending/README.md

 # A link to working prototype:
-The high fidelity prototype was implemented by using Proto.io We recommend that to use our online share link to access our Prototype:
+The high fidelity prototype was implemented by using Proto.io We recommend use our online share link to access our Prototype:

 Prototype Link:
 https://pr.to/8K1GCM/